 Once you understand the options available, you should contact prospective lenders to obtain personalised information on loan products suitable for your needs.
-Alternatively, a mortgage broker may be able to provide information about the loans available from a number of different lenders.
+IBA’s Banking Partnership Panel might be an avenue you’d like to explore or alternatively, a mortgage broker may be able to provide information about the loans available from a number of different lenders.

 When you have decided on a lender, IBA will work with that lender to assist you in financing the purchase of your home.